Mac Tutorials

 Add users

-Not going to be the only new person using your new Mac?
-Then you might want to set up some new users.
-You’ll each be able to log into your Mac and have all your own apps and settings.
-You can add new users from System Preferences > Users & Groups, and you can set and change user passwords here too.
-You can even set up guest users, who have more limited access.
+If you’re not going to be the only new person using your new Mac, then you might want to set up some new users.
+Adding users means everyone will be able to log into the shared Mac and have their own cool apps and customized settings.

 Install cybersecurity